-After spending about a year working at a famous Washington, DC cupcake shop and learning from the experts, I have acquired a great deal of knowledge about the less-than-obvious process of successful cake storage.
+When I spent about a year working at a famous Washington, D.C., cupcake shop and learning from the experts, I acquired a great deal of knowledge about the less-than-obvious process of successful cake storage.

-Below I shall share my insider knowledge on how to store cakes.
+Below, I shall share my insider knowledge of how to store cakes.
 I'll dispel the myths, share my secrets, and help you decide on how to best store a cake based on your estimated time of eating.

 This is because my coworkers and bosses took cake and cupcakes very seriously.
 And because refrigeration is a dreadful thing to inflict on a perfectly good cake.